US virus numbers drop, but race against new strains heats up - WTMJ

 Fauci also warned that the U.S. shouldn’t let its guard down as variants that are more contagious take hold.

 The virus has killed over 419,000 Americans and caused more than 25 million confirmed infections in the United States.
-And health experts have warned that the British variant will probably become the dominant source of infection in the U.S. by March.
-It has been reported in over 20 states.
+And health experts have warned that the variant sweeping through Britain will probably become the dominant source of infection in the U.S. by March.
+It has been reported in over 20 states so far.
+Another mutant version is circulating in South Africa.

 “We don’t want to get complacent and think, ‘Oh, things are going in the right direction, we can pull back a bit,'” Fauci said.